SAP-samples/teched2022-IN264/exercises/ex2/README.md

 # Exercise 2 - Integrate SAP S/4HANA on-premise as a task provider

-<a href="https://github.com/SAP-samples/teched2022-IN264/raw/main/exercises/ex2/S4HANA_Destination.zip" download>Click to Download</a>
-In this exercise, we will create...
+In this exercise, we will go thorugh the steps to integrate Task Center with SAP S/4HANA on-premise.
+You will create a destination in SAP Business Technology Platform (BTP) to the S/4 system and validate the connectivity from SAP Task Center to SAP S/4HANA.

 ## Exercise 2.1 Create SAP S/4HANA Destination